-Frequently Asked Questions about multichannel messaging and mobile identity
+Frequently Asked Questions about omnichannel messaging and mobile marketing

 API stands for Application Programming Interface.
 In basic terms it is something that allows applications to talk to each other through one interface.
 This I done using applications like Mobile Connect.
 In this case the API is called through the internet connection and can then be used for any other application.
 This could be a mobile phone that is connected to the internet or a website.